What to eat in Amsterdam?

 If in France we often think of Dutch cheese production as slightly boring, often because of the tasteless vacuum-packed products found in supermarkets, this is a serious misconception, and many mature cheeses taste totally different from what we're used to.
 Most cheeses in the Netherlands are hard cheeses made from cow's milk.
 Called kaas in Dutch, the main varieties of cheese are gouda and edam, but there are of course many others, such as beemster, similar to gouda, or the creamier limburger, also produced in Germany and Belgium.
 Its taste is similar to our Munster.
 The Dutch also love cheeses flavored with cumin, caraway, mustard seeds and other spices.
 Such is the case with leidse or kanterkaas, which belong to the komijnekaas or cumin cheese group.
 Nagelkaas, from Friesland in the north of the country, is flavored with cloves.
 Brandnetelkaas, meanwhile, is garnished with nettles, giving it a pungent, almost garlicky taste.
 Finally, delfts blauw is one of Holland's rare blue-veined cheeses.
 Other cheeses, such as maasdam or leerdammer, despite their apparently authentic names, are industrially produced.

 A wheel of cheese weighs between 10 kg and 25 kg; the larger the wheel, the better the cheese ages.
-The term boerenkaas, which can be translated as farmer's cheese, encompasses a variety of preparations, all of which share the common characteristic of being made with unpasteurized raw milk.
+The term boerenkaas, which can be translated as farmer's cheese, encompasses various types of preparation, all of which have the common feature of being made with unpasteurized raw milk.
 For gourmets, we recommend trying boeren gatenkaas and overjarige boerenkaas, old cheeses with a strong, full-bodied taste.

 Mimolette is not Dutch, as is often believed, but originated in Lille, although it was created to imitate Dutch Edam, whose trade was banned in the 17th century under Colbert, in favor of French products.
 Indeed, Dutch cheeses were already highly appreciated in Europe, not least for their good keeping qualities, which can be explained by the thick layer of wax that often covers them, helping to preserve them for longer.
 But Dutch cheese-makers didn't wait for this era to develop their skills: as early as 200 BC, cheese-making had already been mastered in Holland, as archaeological discoveries attest.
 In the Middle Ages, the manufacture and marketing of cheese enlivened daily life, with cheese markets and weighing houses(Waag in Dutch).
 Haarlem, on the outskirts of Amsterdam, was the first town to be granted the right to hold a cheese market, in 1266.

 Today, for cheese lovers discovering Amsterdam, a visit to the Albert Cuypmarkt is a must.
 This market in the De Pijp district, officially established in 1906, offers a wide range of Dutch specialties in addition to cheeses, which can be found in every conceivable form and variety, including some more modern variations, flavored with basil, chili pepper or even spirulina.
-And if that's not enough for the enthusiast, there are also guided cheese tours in Amsterdam, such as Reypenaer or Old Amsterdam Cheese Store, and numerous cheese shops, including the famous De Kaaskamer, where you can buy some tasty local products with your eyes shut.
+And if that's not enough for the enthusiast, there are also guided cheese tours in Amsterdam, including Reypenaer and the Old Amsterdam Cheese Store, as well as numerous cheese shops, including the famous De Kaaskamer, where you can buy some tasty local products with your eyes shut.